vmoe2002/win_2/README.md

 11. Action -> Workflow -> Windows -> run workflow -> reload -> appear Windows, click it -> build
 12. Wait process -> click connect to your RDP -> Copy IP, username, and password.
 13. Run only 1 action between 2019 or 2022, don't use / run together at same time.
-14. Don't use Action too often in short time and obey GitHub rules
+14. Don't use Action too often in short time and too soon, obey GitHub rules
 ```

 Run only 1 action between 2019 or 2022, don't use / run together at same time.

-Don't use Action too often in short time.

 Change the username and repository name.
-Read the steps above.
+Read the steps above (1-14).

 .